wamp-proto/wamp-proto/spec/basic.md

 #### WebSocket Transport

-The default transport binding for WAMPv2 is [WebSocket](http://tools.ietf.org/html/rfc6455).
+The default transport binding for WAMP is [WebSocket](http://tools.ietf.org/html/rfc6455).

 With WebSocket in **unbatched mode**, WAMP messages are transmitted as WebSocket messages: each WAMP message is transmitted as a separate WebSocket message (not WebSocket frame).

 The WAMP protocol MUST BE negotiated during the WebSocket opening handshake between *Peers* using the WebSocket subprotocol negotiation mechanism.

-WAMPv2 uses the following WebSocket subprotocol identifiers for unbatched modes:
+WAMP uses the following WebSocket subprotocol identifiers for unbatched modes:

  * `wamp.2.json`
  * `wamp.2.msgpack`